cai-junyang/supplementary-materials/README.md

 The file "raw data of seroprevalence from CDC.csv" describes the raw seroprevalence in the US from CDC.

-The file "covid-19-data-20200815-20201212-血清数据.csv" describes the daily seroprevalence complemented by spline interpolation.
+The file "covid-19-data-20200815-20201212-serum data.csv" describes the daily seroprevalence complemented by spline interpolation.

 The daily report data comes from the Wind Quant data interface (see code).